nrsyed/nrsyed.com/content/blog/2021-11-26-asynchronously-web-scraping-a-proboards-forum-with-python-part-3.md

 <span id="scraping_thread" />
 # Scraping a thread

-Scraping content (like a thread) is
-Though the act of scraping content is largely similar to that of scraping users, it differs in a couple ways.
+Scraping content (like a thread) is largely similar to that of scraping users, but differs in a couple ways.
 Let's use [scrape_thread()][44] (found in [scrape.py][32]) to explore these differences.

-The function first grabs the page source as before, extracts some basic information about the thread (thread ID, the thread title, whether the thread is locked or stickied, etc.).
+The function first grabs the page source as before, extracts some basic information about the thread (the thread ID, the thread title, whether the thread is locked or stickied, etc.).
 Before scraping the posts, we first check whether the create user is a guest: